ying-teaching/rn/docs/ch02/README.md

 # JavaScript, CSS and JSX

-Reactive uses JavaScript as its programming language.
+Reactive uses JavaScript or TypeScript (JS with Type) as its programming language.
 It uses the CSS to style the UI.
 JSX is a special syntax to mix JavaScript, UI components and styles together.

 ## JavaScript Review